courtgauch/gitHubForClassAssignments/README.md

-# Using git and GitHub for Class Assignments
+# Using GitHub for Class Assignments

 A video demonstration of the steps in this assignment is available at: https://youtu.be/4WVnIdRdWFw